 By Dan Kennedy, Kumveka Executive Director.
 He’s overseen research projects to help dozens of ministries make better decisions.
 This post is the second in a three-part series.
-Read Part 1 here.
+Read Part 1 here and the final installment here.

 Before we jump in, an invitation: Learn research best practices and determine practical next steps for your ministry at my workshop, How Research Changes Everything, during Christian Leadership Alliance’s Outcomes 2019 conference in April.
 This gathering is a great opportunity to sharpen your skills and connect with other ministry leaders.
 Register today.